For a quick primer on what a power rack is, see the article on power racks vs half racks.

 All “home” power racks are freestanding, meaning they can potentially shift around on concrete flooring or carpet, or tip on good rubber flooring that stops it from sliding.
 They’re engineered very deep (from to back) to prevent tipping, which works ok if you’re using the appropriately quality of rack for the amount of weight you’re lifting.
 Heavy commercial grade ones don’t really have this issue for most lifters.

 But nothing compares to the rock-solid stability of a rack that is bolted to concrete.
-Bolting it to a platform also works (see further below for tips).
+Bolting it to a platform also works (see further below for tips on how to do it).

-Anyway, before 2010, bolt-down power racks were hard to find at an ok price online.
-The mass produced ones were almost all freestanding, or you would pay dearly for a full commercial bolt-down rack.
+Anyway, before 2010, floor mounted power racks were hard to find at an ok price online.
+The mass produced ones were almost all freestanding, or you would pay dearly for a full commercial floor mounted rack.

 Then in 2010, Rogue came out with their R-3 power rack, making them easily available to the masses for the first time ever.
 The basic R-3 design is not new.
 Welders and powerlifting coaches like Louie Simmons of Westside Barbell already had most of it figured out.
 But now it’s mas produced at a decent price… which means there’s a market for it now, which means other manufacturers jumped in.
 Or one did, anyway.
 Titan Fitness.

-So let’s compare the most basic floor-bolted racks from Rogue and Titan.
+So let’s compare the most basic floor mounted racks from Rogue and Titan.

 (Front to Back)